Nystatin: An Antifungal Medicine for Candida Infections

 In general, Candida only reaches the lungs or the esophagus in a person whose immune system isn't working efficiently.
 Although someone with candidiasis may need to take medications to deal with the yeast outbreak, if their immune system is healthy the yeasts won't penetrate deeper into the body's tissues.

 Symptoms of a yeast infection depend on where it develops.
 They may include a thick, white discharge, redness, itching, and a burning sensation.

 The Discovery and Naming of Nystatin

 One soil sample collected by Hazen came from the garden (or farm) of a friend named Walter Nourses.
-This sample contained a microbe that produced a chemical that killed the yeasts yet was apparently safe for animals.
-Hazen named the microbe Streptomyces noursei, using a species name to honor her friend, and called the active chemical fungicidin.
+This sample contained a bacterium which produced a chemical that killed the yeasts yet was apparently safe for animals.
+Hazen named the bacterium Streptomyces noursei, using a species name to honor her friend, and called the active chemical fungicidin.
 Later the two women discovered that the name fungicidin was already used for another chemical, so they renamed their antifungal substance nystatin.
 The name was derived from "New York State".

 The Value of Collaboration and Methodical Work

 Without an efficient mail service and the patient, painstaking, and determined work of Elizabeth Hazen and Rachel Brown, nystatin might never have been discovered.
 The women lacked the relatively sophisticated lab equipment that we have today, as well as computer software, email, and video communication.
 Despite these apparent limitations, their methodical work enabled them to discover nystatin as well as other antimicrobial substances.
 Both women made other valuable contributions to science, but they are best known for their collaborative effort and their discovery of nystatin.